Market Making via Reinforcement Learning in China Commodity Market: Developing ATS for China Commodity Market

-The Console is responsible for controlling the activation of other modules and is the place human administrators can control the start and end of this ATS.
+The console is responsible for controlling the activation of other modules and is the place human administrator can control the start and end of this ATS.
 MD/TD services will respond to the low-level communication with exchanges.
 MD receives the real-time market data and writes it into shared memory.
-TD is responsible for sending actions to exchanges and handling the returns from the exchanges for example the status of the order and possible exceptions.
-The Runner is the execution engine for registered inner strategies.
+TD is responsible for sending actions to exchanges and handling the returns from the exchanges.
+The runner is the execution engine for registered inner strategies.
 It is designed to support multi-strategies.
-What is more, it provides a convenient high-level interface for the development of strategies.
+What is more, it provides a convenient high-level interface for developing the strategies.
 With the provided interface, the strategy instance can conveniently give basic orders and advanced orders.
-Basic actions includes limit order and cancel action which are introduced in \ref{cha:pre:MM:ob}.
-Also, some predefined advanced like iceberg order can save the trouble for the strategy when the operation is complex.
+Basic order contains limit order and cancels action, which is introduced in \ref{cha:pre:MM:ob}.
+Also, some predefined advanced orders like iceberg order can save the trouble for the strategy when the operation is complex.
 For example, a typical composite order is the stop order, in which open price, stop profit and stop loss need to be provided.

-Manager module is responsible for translating inner request to the specific format defined by China commodity future exchanges.
-In this manner, function related to exchanges are decoupled, and Xtrader can be easily extended to support others exchanges like Binance for Crypto and Multi Commodity Exchange of India Limited(MCX) for commodity in India where the trading rule sets will be different.
-Only minimum modification need to make upon the Manager module and Runner can be largely kept the same.
-Collector collects the data receive by MD in shared memory and write it into database.
-Other information like whether it is holiday or the liquidity ranking are also updated into database through Collector.
-Current database only contain rudimentary data types.
-In the future, information like Candlestick chart or some relevant web information like warehouse receipt should also be collected and maintained.
+The manager module is responsible for translating inner requests to the specific format defined by China commodity futures exchanges.
+It also checks the legitimacy of the order.
+In this manner, functions related to exchanges are decoupled, and Xtrader can be easily extended to support other exchanges like Binance for Crypto and Multi Commodity Exchange of India Limited(MCX) for the commodity in India, where the trading rule sets will be different.
+Only minimum modifications need to make to the Manager module when migrating to other markets.
+The Collector collects the data received by MD in shared memory and writes it into the database.
+Other information like whether it is a holiday or the liquidity ranking are also updated into the database through Collector.
+The current database only contains rudimentary data types.
+In the future, information like Candlestick chart or some relevant web information like warehouse receipts should also be collected and maintained.
 MD/TD are implemented with C++ Because they need to handle relatively large data throughout.
 Temporally, other modules are implemented by Python.